hpacheco/ses/labs/Lab2.md

 ### [ct-fuzz](https://github.com/michael-emmi/ct-fuzz)

 Constant-time static analysis tools such as ct-verif consider a *self-composed* program that simulates two parallel executions of the original program.
 Using the same rationale, it is possible to use traditional fuzzers to support the automated testing of security properties by comparing the outputs of multiple fuzzed inputs; one such example is ct-fuzz, tailored for automated testing of constant-time security for cryptographic implementations.
-You may the ct-fuzz [paper](http://www.cs.utah.edu/~shaobo/ct-fuzz.pdf) and the [GitHub repository](https://github.com/michael-emmi/ct-fuzz).
+You may read the ct-fuzz [paper](http://www.cs.utah.edu/~shaobo/ct-fuzz.pdf) and the [GitHub repository](https://github.com/michael-emmi/ct-fuzz).

 ## Tasks